Notei think this page is generic to sp/tp and doesn't require specific subsections, but maybe add a tp example?

 The console will show progress as it runs, and will print the results to the screen when it is complete:

-You can find controls and benchmarks in the Powerpipe Hub, or by searching Github directly.
+You can find controls and related benchmarks in the Powerpipe Hub, or by searching the powerpipe-mod topic on GitHub.

-You can also create your own controls and benchmarks, and package them into a mod.
+You can also create your own controls and benchmarks and package them into mods.